lhbikos/ReCenterPsychStats/docs/09-OneWayRepeated.md

 |**Totals* **                                  |     26      |             |

 ## Homeworked Example

 [Screencast Link]()

-*If you wanted to use this example and dataset as a basis for a homework assignment, you could choose a different dependent variable.
-I chose the traditional pedagogy subscale.
-Two other subscales include socially responsive pedagogy and valued by the student.*
+For more information about the data used in this homeworked example, please refer to the description and codebook located at the end of the [introduction](ReCintro).

 ### Working the Problem with R and R Packages

 #### Narrate the research vignette, describing the IV and DV.
 The data you analyze should have at least 3 levels in the independent variable; at least one of the attempted problems should have a significant omnibus test so that follow-up is required)

-I want to ask the question, do course evaluation ratings for the traditional pedagogy dimension differ for students across the ANOVA, Multivariate, and Psychometrics courses (in that order, because that's the order in which the students take the class.)
+I want to ask the question, do course evaluation ratings for the traditional pedagogy dimension differ for students across the ANOVA, multivariate, and psychometrics courses (in that order, because that's the order in which the students take the class.)

 The dependent variable is the evaluation of traditional pedagogy.
 The independent variable is course/time (i.e., each student offers course evaluations in each of the three classes).

+*If you wanted to use this example and dataset as a basis for a homework assignment, the three different classes are the only repeated measures variable.
+Rather, you could choose a different dependent variable.
+I chose the traditional pedagogy subscale.
+Two other subscales include socially responsive pedagogy and valued by the student.*

 #### Check and, if needed, format data